How to Display and Group Wall Art

 There’s safety in numbers.
 Instead of placing small pieces of artwork all alone on a big wall, hang them together.
 The effect is quite intriguing.
 It draws people in to investigate each piece individually.
 Choose mats in lighter colors and slender frames, so as not to overwhelm the miniature works of art.
 When you hang your group of frames, leave less than the width of the frames themselves between each frame.
 This way, they’re nice and cozy.
 Not to mention, super-professional-designer-looking.

-Get A Gallery Look
+How to Get A Gallery Look

 And when hanging multiple sizes in a gallery together, always put the larger piece on the left side of the group.
 It’s proven more aesthetically pleasing to the eye!